gauravshelangia/large-file-processor/readme.md

 2. docker-compose.yml has both the services mysql and large-file-processor
 3. Build application using command: `docker-compose build`
 4. Run application setup using command: `docker-compose up -d`
+5. MySql DB setup:
+  1. Open shell of mysql container using command: `docker exec -it mysql bash`
+  2. Connect to mysql using `mysql -u root -p` (passowrd is `root` ).
+  3. Create tables using the above added script.
 5. Shutdown application setup using command: `docker-compose down`

 ## Result